List of active United States Marine Corps aircraft squadrons: Marine Unmanned Aerial Vehicle Squadrons

 VMUs operate the MQ-9A Reaper unmanned aerial system (UAS) which provides Marine ground forces with reconnaissance, surveillance, and target acquisition.
 They also provide artillery spotting and can assist in search and rescue operations.
-Due to the high operational tempo of the VMU squadrons in the 2000's, the Marine Corps stood up VMU-3 in 2008 and VMU-4, a reserve unit, was activated in 2010 with the lineage of VMO-4.
+Due to the high operational tempo of the VMU squadrons in the 2000s, the Marine Corps stood up VMU-3 in 2008 and VMU-4, a reserve unit, was activated in 2010 with the lineage of VMO-4.
 VMU-4 was deactivated in 2022 and in 2023 VMU-2 was redesignated VMUT-2 to train MQ-9 operators and maintenance personnel.